 244. Immediately a short circuit is suspected, switch off everything, and tap the ammeter to see if it will return to zero.
-If it returns, insert a new fuse wire, try, in turn, each switch X, Y, Z, and the ignition switch, one at a time, to see which circuit has the "short," bearing in mind that the ignition switch also supplies the horn, which is the most frequent offender.
+If it returns, insert a new fuse wire, try, in turn, each switch X, Y, Z (Fig. 59 and diagram in Instruction Book), and the ignition switch, one at a time to see which circuit has the "short," bearing in mind that the ignition switch also supplies the horn, which is the most frequent offender.
 (In early Trojans, the edge of the hole in the punt flange, at the bottom of the left side door post, has been known to cut through the insulation of the wires.)